UofA-HEAG/HEAG-Introduction/installation.md

 Sublime is a text editor.
 It is not necessarily needed, but I personally recommend it.
 * Download the tarball: https://sublimetext.com/3
-* In the terminal type:
+* Install it by double-clicking on it
+* Create a symlink by typing in the terminal:
 ```
 ln -s "Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/subl
 ```